October 2, 2017 1:18 pm

 Instead of putting all the pressure on your employees to create secure passwords, organizations need to look into systems that protect their information.
 If organizations spent more time locking down their websites and protecting the passwords they do have, there would be fewer data breaches.

-There are several ways organizations can ensure the safety of the users’ information, including:
+There are several ways organizations can ensure the safety of the users’ information.
+These are the 2 most innovative options:

 - Email Authentication.
 Users will simply click a button that directs them to a pre-written email.
 Once they hit send, users will be able to access their accounts.
 This secure method uses a unique key that links your email with your account.